 The name Aphyosemion can be divided into two parts.
 Aphye is derived from Greek and means “little fish”.
 Semeion means “with flag” or “pennant”.
 This is a reference to the elongated fin rays of the dorsal and anal fin.
 The name Mengila is a reference to the driver and guide François Mengila from Gabon.

-The males of the Aphyosemion mengilai have a bluish ground colour with red spots.
+The males of the Aphyosemion mengilai have a bluish ground color with red spots.
 The dorsal and anal fins are blue which is edged with a black band.
 This black band also distinguishes it from the other species that look a lot like this Aphosemion.
 Aphyosemion grelli most closely resembles this species; however, Aphyosemion mengilai has more fin rays in the anal and dorsal fin.
 Another distinction is length.
 Aphyosemion mengilai can reach a total length of about 5 centimetres whereas Aphyosemion grelli does not grow longer than about 4 centimetres.

 John de Lange